azkiflay/terraform/README.md

 <figcaption><strong>Figure 9: </strong> Automatic replacement of unhealthy instance in the ASG </figcaption>
 </figure>

-Finally, when the life cycle of the infrastructe comes to an end, you can delete it as follows.
-You must be careful with this one because there is now way to recover your infrastructure if you destroyed it in this way.
-Therefore, you must be certain that you do NOT need any of the resources in the project whose infrastructure is to be deleted.
-However, Terraform being an IaC tool, as long as you have your Terraform file, you can create the same infrastructure again by running "*terraform apply*".
+Finally, when the life cycle of the infrastructe comes to an end, you can delete it as shown below.
 ```bash
   terraform destroy
 ```
+However, you must be careful when deleting because there is no way to recover your infrastructure if you destroyed it in this way.
+Therefore, you must be certain that you do NOT need any of the resources in the project whose infrastructure is to be deleted.
+In any case, since Terraform is an IaC tool, you can re-create the same infrastructure again by running "*terraform apply*" as long as you have your Terraform file.

-The *destroy* operation takes somewhat longer time because Terraform need to work with a dependency tree, basically ideintifying the right order to delete resources.Figure 9 shows Terraform's message on the local machine, stating that *8* resources were destroyed.
-In addition, Figure 9 shows that the EC2 instances being deleted on AWS.
-On refresh, the instances are indeed terminated for good.
+Note that the *destroy* operation takes somewhat longer time because Terraform need to work with a dependency tree, ideintifying the right order to delete resources.

+Figure 10 shows Terraform's message on the local machine, stating that *8* resources were destroyed.
+In addition, Figure 10 displays the EC2 instances that are being deleted on AWS.
+On refresh, the instances were indeed terminated for good.

 <figure>
 <table>